muratk5n/thirdwave/en/README.md

 ---

-Obviously RU got somethimg out of the deal too
+Obviously RU got something out of the deal too

 Al Jazeera: "Russia, Ukraine poised to sign grain deal at Istanbul ceremony..
 The anticipated agreement will also 'pave the way for